-- 1. 1. to 2. for 3. from 4. on, in 5. in 6. at - 2.
-1. I don't know what the capital of Iceland is. - 2.
+- 1. I don't know what the capital of Iceland is. - 2.
 Mother said where she had hidden the birthday presents. - 3.
-She thinks whoever wins the election will bring positive change.
+She thinks whoever wins the election will bring positive change. - 4.
+I was surprised to hear that the company had gone bankrupt. - 5.
+The fact that she had learned five languages amazed me.

-- 4. I was surprised to hear that the company had gone bankrupt. - 5.
-The fact that she had learned five languages amazed me. - 3.
-Make sentences using have/had to with the help of the given words. - 1.
-I had to wash the clothes as I had no clean clothes to wear. - 2.
+3. Make sentences using have/had to with the help of the given words.

+- 1.I had to wash the clothes as I had no clean clothes to wear. - 2.
 She had to leave early in the morning to catch a bus for her school. - 3.
 There was no grocery in the house, so my mother had go to the market. - 4.
 I had to finish cooking fast as I was getting late for office.

-L-7 The Special Bond
+Chapter-7 The Special Bond Warm-Up

-Warm-Up